Werner-Staeblein/Project-3/README.md

 - have the option to quickly change the game's content (for instance, guess of car brands rather than capital cities)
 - be able to moderae user-generated input to ensure a positive user experience for the player of the game (input validation and handling of potential user errors)
 - be able to customize the level of difficulty for the game or settings of the game (for instance, changing the allowed attempts per secret city)
+- handle errors caused by user actions (for instance through messages to the user)
+- validate the user inputs before progressing the user to the next step of the game

 # Design